Illinois LGBTQIA+ Resource Hub

 • While dress codes apply to everyone, they cannot be used to police a student's gender identity.
 Students have the right to dress in a way that reflects who they are, even if the school has school uniforms.

-• Students also have the right to form LGBTQIA+ clubs, and the club must be given the same opportunities, guidelines, and support as all other clubs.
+• Illinois students also have the right to form LGBTQIA+ clubs, and the club must be given the same opportunities, guidelines, and support as all other clubs.

-• If a school employee or another student treats your LGBTQIA+ student differently, unfairly, or bullies or harasses them, the school must protect them.
+• If a school employee or another student treats an LGBTQIA+ student differently, unfairly, or bullies or harasses them, the school must protect the student.
+Learn more about the legal definitions of bullying and harassment.